drgerg/Pi-based-weather-station/README.md

 Project opened to public on Github February 2020.
 ![RRRRPWS on the pole.](./Pics/RRRRPWS-on-the-pole.jpg)  ![Output as seen in browser.](./Pics/Output-to-browser.jpg)

 My station is up and running.
 It works.
-I get good, accurate, stable readings for temperature, pressure, humidity, wind speed, wind direction.
-The tipping bucket rain gauge works, but my code is still incomplete for rainfall.
-I'm adding a rain detector to trigger the start of rainfall data.
+I get good, accurate, stable readings for temperature, pressure, humidity, wind speed, wind direction and rainfall.

+This project is not an easy one, but if I can build it, so can other people.

 Here's what's where:  (remember: this is all in progress still)